How to Get Comfortable Sleeping with Hip Pain

 Sleep is a basic human need, like eating, drinking, and breathing.
 When sleep is compromised and we experience sleep deprivation, it affects our physical and mental health, makes us prone to injury, and increases our risk of death, according to the National Heart, Lung, and Blood Institute.

-There are many causes of hip pain, but there are also some actions you can take to reduce the pain you feel at night so that you can get a good night’s sleep.
+There are many causes of hip pain, but there are also steps you can take to reduce the pain you feel at night so that you can enjoy more restful sleep.

 Bursitis is a painful condition that causes inflammation in the bursae, the fluid-filled sacs that cushion the bones, tendons and muscles near your joints.
 The hip is one of the most common places for bursitis to occur, however bursitis can also affect the shoulder, elbow or even the knee.
 Hip bursitis is felt either on the outside of the hip or near the groin.
 The pain usually starts off sharp and intense before fading into an overall ache.
 The most common causes of bursitis are repetitive motions or positions that put pressure on the bursae, injury or trauma, and inflammatory arthritis.